-This guide assumes that you are already familiar with the basics of creating an agent and setting up prompts.
+This guide assumes that you are already familiar with the basics of creating an Agent and setting up prompts.
 If you’d like to follow along, the files used in this guide may be downloaded here.

 Setting up a Template